 MissionLab is a powerful set of software tools for developing and testing behaviors for single robots and a group of robots.
 Code generated by MissionLab can directly control commercial robots.
-ARTV-Jr and Urban Robot (iRobot), AmigoBot and Pioneer AT (ActivMedia, Inc.), Nomad-150 and 200 (Nomadic Technologies, Inc.) and MRV-2 (Denning Mobile Robotics, Inc.) are among those robots MissionLab has implemented successfully.
+ATRV-Jr / Urban Robot (iRobot), AmigoBot / Pioneer AT / Pioneer 2DX (ActivMedia, Inc.), and Nomad-150 / 200 (Nomadic Technologies, Inc.) are among those robots MissionLab has supported successfully.
 A primary strength of MissionLab is its support of both simulated and real robots.
 A developer can experiment with behaviors in simulation and then run those same configurations on mobile robots (Figure 1).